9 easy-to-follow wallpaper hacks that will help get a pro-looking finish

 2. Keep your pasting table clean and pasting even

 A dirty pasting table can mean dirty wallpaper.
-So when applying paste to wallpaper you want to keep your pasting table as paste free as possible.
-And at the same time you want to be adding an even layer of paste.
+So, when applying paste to wallpaper, you want to keep your pasting table as paste-free as possible while adding an even layer of paste.

 3. Keep wallpapering tools in your pocket